irakump/library-reservation-system/README.md

 1. Add all necessary fields to Entity class(es) according to the database structure.
 2. Update `LocalizationUtil` in `backend/src/main/java/com/library/backend/util/LocalizationUtil.java` to support the new language code and fields.

 ---

+## Testing

+**Frontend:**
+Run `npm run test` in frontend folder

+**End-to-end test (Playwright):**

+Setup before running tests:
+1. Create new local user (or use existing one)
+2. Add `TEST_EMAIL` and `TEST_PASSWORD` to .env file (check .env.sample)
+3. Make sure both backend and frontend are running.

+If needed, install Playwright browsers locally: `npx playwright install`

+Run `npm run test:e2e` in frontend folder to run Playwright end-to-end tests.

+**Backend:**
+Run `mvn test` / `mvn clean install` or alternatively run the test files or methods separately.

+**JaCoCo report:**
+Run `mvn clean test` and `mvn clean verify` to execute and receive a JaCoCo-report from the tests.
+To view report go to target/site/jacoco and open index.html.

+---